nk-clara/nk-clara.github.io/diffraction.md

 **add diagram**

-Now assume we have a plane wave of light incident on the aperture.
-We can define an aperture function, A(x), that determines at which points along z = 0, light is actually be transmitted.
+We define our aperture through a function A(x), which indicates where along the axis z = 0 light can be transmitted.
 For example, for a single slit, the aperture function is **insert function**.

-By Huygen's principle, every point along the wavefront at which A(x) =/ 0 acts as a point source of secondary spherical wavelets.
-Given that the electric field amplitude decays with 1/r, the electric field from each wavelet can be represented as **insert equation**.
-Therefore, the field at a screen position is simply the sum of contributions from the whole aperture, represented by the integral: **add integral**
+Now assume we have a plane wave of light incident on an aperture.
+By Huygen's principle, every point along a wavefront acts as a point source of secondary spherical wavelets.
+The electric field at a particular point X on the screen is the sum (or superposition) of all incident wavelets.

-Each wavelet travels a different path distance r to reach the screen, resulting in a difference in propagation phase.
-Whether these interfere to produce a dark or bright fringe depends on the overall phase distribution across the aperture for that particular observation direction.

-In the far field, this phase distribution is approximately linear with position along the aperture, with a scaling dependent on the observation direction (angle to the screen).
+To reach this point, each wavelet travels through a slightly different path length, accumulating different propagation phases.
+To visualise the acquired phases, consider a phasor assigned to each point along the aperture.
+In the far field (the Fraunhofer region), the phase distribution is approximately linear in x.
+Visually, this means the phasors rotate with a fixed spatial frequency, **kx**.
+Thus, the phasor orientation can be expressed as **e^-ikxx**.

-**add diagram of phasors along the aperture to visualise how the phase ramp is really just dictated by a spatial frequency**
+**add diagram of phasors along the aperture**

-We see that the phase accumulated by point sources along the aperture varies periodically, it can be expressed by the complex factor ...

-- From this, the contribution from a point source at z = 0 can be expressed as A(x) * phase factor * decaying complex waveform, and the total contribution is the integral of this for all x **add integral**.

-- This is the Fourier transform!
-Essentially, we can think of this as mapping whether the aperture overlaps with the specific frequency of phase variation along x associated with a point on the screen. **add diagram**
+The aperture function now determines which of these phasors actually contribute to the field: where A(x)=0, there is no transmitted wavelet, and where A(x)=/0, the corresponding phasor contributes to the sum.
+Thus, the electric field at our chosen point X is the vector sum of the phasors selected by the aperture.

+**insert integral**

+Due to geometry, the phase distribution along the aperture varies for all points X along the screen.
+In other words, each position on the screen can be associated with a particular value of kx, so that the integral is equivalently expressed as:

+**insert integral**

+This is the Fourier transform of A(x).

 ## Step 2: Converting from optics to sound